celotolosa/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 Playtest goals:
 - I want to know how the movement is
 - what can I do to the UI to improve it/polish
+- How can the UI in the dialogue be improved
+- any bugs?

 Playtest Notes:
 - Fix typo